 Pericardial Window

 A pericardial window serves a dual purpose: to diagnose and improve heart function.
 Using a small incision near your chest, surgeons can drain excess fluid surrounding the heart and view biopsy sites.
-This pericardial effusion (fluid) may build up from diseases, injury or after a procedure.
-Normally, the fluid provides a cushion around the heart muscles; however, too much can constrict the heart, making it difficult to pump blood as it should.

 Thoracic Aneurysm Repair

-Your doctor will recommend thoracic aneurysm repair if a weak part of the aorta bulges or expands.
+Thoracic aneurysm repair may be necessary if a weak part of the aorta bulges or expands.
 During the procedure, surgeons will replace this weak portion with a graft, or healthy piece of living tissue.
-Very few patients show symptoms after they suffer a thoracic aneurysm, but if the bulge should rupture, it can cause internal bleeding, shock or even death.

 Atrial Septal Defect Repair

-This type of surgery can repair holes typically found in the wall of heart chambers.
-The holes, known as atrial septal defects, form due to a congenital condition.
-Small defects can sometimes close on their own, but large holes can stay open, causing blood to flow back into the heart chamber.
+Small defects may close on their own.
+However large holes can stay open, causing blood to flow back into the heart chamber.
 When that happens, the heart exerts more effort to re-pump the blood through the body.

 Thoracotomy